Amazon adds video telemedicine visits nationwide to its virtual clinic

 The clinic, which doesn’t accept insurance, launched last fall with a focus on text message-based consultations.
 Those remain available in 34 states.

-Amazon says the clinic offers care for more than 30 common health conditions.

 Virtual care, or telemedicine, exploded in popularity when COVID-19 hit a few years ago.
-It has remained popular as a convenient way to check in with a doctor or deal with relatively minor health issues like urinary tract infections or pink eye.
+It has remained popular as a convenient way to check in with a doctor or deal with relatively minor health issues like pink eye.

-Amazon also notes that its virtual clinics will treat erectile dysfunction as well.
+Amazon says its clinic offers care for more than 30 common health conditions.
+Those include sinus infections, acne, COVID-19 and acid reflux.
+The clinic also offers treatments for motion sickness, seasonal allergies and several sexual health conditions, including erectile dysfunction.

 Chief Medical Officer Dr. Nworah Ayogu said in a blog post that the clinic aims to remove barriers to help people treat “everyday health concerns.”